zacharski/course-in-a-box/index.md

 - combine a number of weak classifiers into a strong one by using boosting.
 - effectively use the XGBoost algorithm

 #### Deep Learning

 You will learn

-- How to deploy to a server
-- How to set up a reverse proxy server
 -how to build a simple deep learning system for image classification.

 - the basic mathematical foundations of deep learning.
 - how to build CNNs for computer vision.
   -how to build deep learning models to handle text.